egbertwong/MemoryHelper/README.md

 - Add type or subjects
 - Add tasks with different types
 - Add plans to review tasks
+- Edit or delete types, tasks or plans
 - Just show today's and expired plans
 - Record the number of task review and overdue, record the review time and stage